Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 Part 1: Create a Bootable USB Flash Drive using DiskGenius Free Edition

 Step 1.
-Insert the USB flash drive into an available USB port on your computer that can boot into Windows 10 or 11.
+Insert the USB flash drive into an available USB port on a working computer running Windows 10 or 11.

 IRQL_NOT_LESS_OR_EQUAL

 Step 3.
-Click "OK" button on the pop-up window.
+Click the "OK" button on the pop-up window.

 IRQL_NOT_LESS_OR_EQUAL

 Step 4.
-Wait for a couple of seconds, the bootable USB disk will be created successfully.
+Wait for a couple of seconds, and the bootable USB disk will be created successfully.

 IRQL_NOT_LESS_OR_EQUAL

 Step 5.
 Eject the USB flash drive.
-Once the bootable files have been copied onto the USB flash drive, safely eject it from your computer.
+Once the bootable files have been copied onto the USB flash drive, safely remove it from your computer.

 Your bootable USB flash drive is now ready to use.
 You can insert it into a computer and boot from it by following the steps outlined in Part 2.